 Step 1: Find the product on Costco.com

-Navigate to the specific product page.
-Make sure you are on the individual item page, not a category or search results page.
+Navigate to the individual item page, not a category or search results page.
 The URL should contain an item number (e.g., costco.com/product-name.product.XXXXXXX.html).

 Step 2: Add the monitor in PageCrawl